dustinpfister/blog_posts/_posts/js-javascript-mouse.md

 ## 5 - Get elements by mouse position

 When it comes to getting one or more elements from a mouse position there are a range of ways of going about doing so.
-When it comes to events such as the click event there is just using the target property of th event object.
+When it comes to events such as the click event there is just using the target property of the event object.
 However things might prove to be a little more involved when I just want to get the top most element from a given window relative position, or get not just one element but all elements that might overlap at a given point.
 So then in this section I thought I would go over a few examples that have to do with getting one or more element references from a given window relative position or point if you prefer.

 ### 5.1 - Just using the on click event and the target property of the event object

 As I have mentioned in previous examples the target property of an event object is the original element at which an event has happened.
-So then one way of going about getting an element by way of a window relative position would be to just attach a o client event to the window object and then just look at the target property of the event object.
+So then one way of going about getting an element by way of a window relative position would be to just attach a click event to the window object and then just look at the target property of the event object.

 ```html
 <html>